amandamiotto/2025March-nci-hpc-intro/_episodes/12-cluster.md

 Scratch is the place for very short term processing.

 Scratch is intended to be used as the main computing space for your compute needs.
 However, once your jobs have run, please move your data to a different directory.
 Files left in scratch for 100 days will be quarantined and potentially deleted permanently.
+You will get 1TB by default and are able to request more.

 ```
 {{ site.remote.prompt }} ls /scratch/